-- In a large pot over medium heat sauté the onion and garlic in water until soft.
+- In a large pot over medium heat sauté the onion and garlic in a little oil or water until soft.

-- Add in the vegetable broth, water, pumpkin, split lentils lentils and carrot.
+- Add in the vegetable broth, water, pumpkin, carrot and red split lentils lentils.
 Bring everything to a simmer, then partially cover the pot and turn the heat to medium-low.
 Simmer until lentils and pumpkin are soft, about 15 minutes.
 Taste and add salt if necessary.

 - Squeeze in the juice of ½ a lemon, plus more to taste, and add more salt if desired.